Be A Changemaker - Our Sustainable Tourism Strategy

 I want to see more focus on green technologies in commercial airlines.
 And, as highlighted by the company Responsible Travel, I would like to see an increase in the Air Passenger Duty (APD) particularly for domestic flights and travel in any class other than basic economy.
 But, decarbonising travel is about more than tackling aviation.
 And certainly has to be more than just paying a carbon emissions tax – offsetting your emission by paying someone else to plant trees in places like Africa does not cut it.
 We also need to consider how we behave once on the ground in our chosen destination.
 Once we’ve made the decision to take a flight we should make the journey count.

 I hope that we become more conscious or aware travellers – whether that is on a one-week sun bed holiday in Spain or a three-week trek through the Amazon or even a cruise or a ski holiday.
-We need to stop the one-upping epidemic and not be so critical of the type or style of the experience but more focused on the impact it has on the local community, culture and environment.
+We need to stop the one-upping epidemic and not be so critical of the type or style of the experience but more focused on the impact it has on the local community, culture, and environment.
 It is possible to have a responsible sun-bed holiday where you stay at a small hotel complex that recycles its grey water, uses solar energy, employs people from the local community, with a kitchen that produces meals from produce grown in their own garden.

 I want to see the bucket list being ditched.
-I want to see travel and tourism being used to break down the typical stereotypes, the preconceived ideas and the popular misconceptions of the countries and cultures we visit.
-In an ideal world, I would want to remove highlights, must-see sights and peak season.
+I want to see travel and tourism being used to break down the typical stereotypes, preconceived ideas, and popular misconceptions of the countries and cultures we visit.
+In an ideal world, I would want to remove highlights, must-see sights, and peak season.
 I want to remove exploitative tourism and staged or contrived experiences.
 I want to see instead a travel and tourism industry with a greater visitor dispersal over an extended period of time – thereby helping to create ‘greater inclusivity among underserved residents in both urban and non-urban environments.’
 (Greg Oates from SkiftX Brand Strategy Group).

 Because of Mongolia’s geographical location and climate, it faces a strain on its freshwater supply which the impact of tourism will only exacerbate.
 We’re creating a ‘strategy within a strategy’ on how we can limit our own impact on Mongolia’s future freshwater shortage which looks at the accommodation we use, the way our team uses water as part of each trip and also how we provide drinking water to our guests.

 Everybody needs the freedom of choice to travel and to enjoy experiencing a different culture and country.
 We are currently working on our accessibility guide (link) and focusing on starting real conversations with potential guests that face accessibility issues.
-In 2020 we’re welcoming our first wheelchair user.

 As part of our continuing focus on local education, we arrange our annual EL rubbish community clean up working with the rangers and community of Terkhiin Tsagaan Nuur National Park.
 In 2019, we noticed an increase in the number of wet wipes, sanitary items and hygiene products.
 Most tourism companies in Mongolia seem to be ignoring the issue.
 We’re not … https://www.eternal-landscapes.co.uk/annual-community-national-park-clean-up/